mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

         - II.
 Custom Built: More people are starting to consume and understand the object.
 The market is forming, and there is potential ROI.
 As understanding increases, users start to find its value, but inconsistently.
 The key focus is learning.
         - III.
 Product Rental: Consumption is rapidly increasing as the market grows.
 The object is profitable, new features can differentiate it, and there is a refinement of needs.
 Things are starting to get competitive, and the profit margins mean it’s a crowded market.
         - IV.
 Commodity/Utility: The object is widespread and stabilizing.
 It’s a mature and ordered market.
 The high volume has decreased margins.
 Operational efficiency is king, and failure is not tolerated in the market.
 This is the cost of doing business (like oil & gas).

 - **Analytical skills**: Being analytical isn’t only about numbers.
 It is about developing healthy skepticism and curiosity, validating your hypothesis (and having a hypothesis in the first place) and vetting with multiple data points to get closer to the truth.
 It gives you a competitive edge, and you will learn to make informed decisions.
     - Retrieve: First, you need to learn how to get data.
 SQL is most common in work places.
-SQL training resources can be found under references below.
     - Analyze: Analytical thinking is to crunch numbers understand the why and execute at lightning speed.
 To do so you need the following basic understanding.
         - Patterns: See the norm, what sticks out, what needs a second look.
 Get a lay of the land, so you can start developing a point of view.
 To solve the puzzle, ask yourself the following questions:
             - What is “normal” around here?